thesse1/webmethods-api-gateway-devops/README.md

 ![GitHub Logo](/images/api.png)

 In addition to the functionality of the original webmethods-api-gateway-devops template, this specific scenario demonstrates how to automatically adjust the API Gateway assets for the deployment on different stages.
 It implements the following requirements: APIs should have separate sets of applications (with different identifiers) on different stages.
 The correct deployment of these applications should be enforced automatically.
 All applications are created on the Development environment with names ending with "_DEV", "_STAGE" or "_PROD" indicating their intended usage.
 All applications should be exported and managed in VCS, but only the _STAGE and _PROD applications should be imported on the respective STAGE and PROD environments.
-This is implemented by manipulating the assets on a dedicated build environment: Initially, all assets (including all applications) are imported on the build environment.
-Then all applications except for _STAGE or _PROD, respectively, are automatically deleted from the build environment using the API Gateteway Appication Management API.
-Finally, the API project is exported again from the build environment (now only including the right applications for the target environment) and imported on the target environment.
+This is implemented by manipulating the assets on a dedicated BUILD environment: Initially, all assets (including all applications) are imported on the BUILD environment.
+Then all applications except for _STAGE or _PROD, respectively, are automatically deleted from the BUILD environment using the API Gateteway Appication Management API.
+Finally, the API project is exported again from the BUILD environment (now only including the right applications for the target environment) and imported on the target environment.

 ## webMethods API Gateway assets and configurations
 The following API Gateway assets and configurations can be moved across API Gateway stages: